Medicine admissions tests

 BioMedical Admissions Test (BMAT)

-- Aptitude and skills – multiple choice questions testing generic skills in problem-solving, understanding arguments, data analysis and inference
+- Thinking skills – 32 multiple-choice questions testing generic skills in problem-solving and critical thinking (60 minutes)

-- Scientific knowledge and applications – multiple-choice questions testing your ability to apply scientific and mathematical knowledge up to Key Stage 4
+- Scientific knowledge and applications – 27 multiple-choice questions testing your ability to apply scientific and mathematical knowledge up to GCSE level (30 minutes)

 You should take the test during the academic year in which you’re applying to university.
-It takes place in either September or October depending on which schools you’re applying to.
-The test costs £80 for EU students and £115 for non-EU students, based on 2018 figures.
+It typically takes place in either September or November depending on which schools you’re applying to.
+In 2021, there will be no test session in September.
+There will only be a November test session, taking place on 3 November 2021.

 More information about BMAT, including a list of universities that accept the test, is available on the Cambridge Assessment Admissions Testing site.

-The UCAT tests whether you have the appropriate mental ability, attitude and professionalism needed to succeed as a doctor.
+The UCAT (previously UKCAT) tests whether you have the appropriate mental ability, attitude and professionalism needed to succeed as a doctor or dentist.
 The test helps universities make informed choices and differentiates between highly-qualified applicants.
 It’s divided into five sections, all multiple-choice questions:

-- Verbal reasoning – assesses your ability to critically evaluate the information presented in written form
+- Verbal reasoning – 44 questions that assess your ability to critically evaluate the information presented in written form

-- Quantitative reasoning – similar to verbal reasoning but information is presented in numerical form
+- Quantitative reasoning – 36 questions similar to verbal reasoning but the information is presented in numerical form

-- Abstract reasoning – assesses your ability to think laterally and infer relationships from information
+- Abstract reasoning – 55 questions assessing your ability to think laterally and infer relationships from information

-- Decision analysis – assesses your ability to make informed decisions and judgements using complex information
+- Decision making – 29 questions assessing your ability to make informed decisions and judgements using complex information

-- Situational judgement – assesses your ability to understand real-life situations and identify appropriate behaviour to deal with them
+- Situational judgement – 69 questions assessing your ability to understand real-life situations and identify appropriate behaviour to deal with them

 More information including a list of universities that use this test for admissions is available on the UCAT site.